NibblerOfToes/Accord/README.md

 # Holidays!!!

 **Sunday, 12/10/25**
+Today I began on the functionality of my timetable, managing to make it change colour/periods based on the day of the week as well as the time of day.
+I also began making the bar at the top that will eventually show the current/upcoming class.

 **Monday, 13/10/25**
 Today, I finalised my app by finishing up the functionality of the messaging system and timetable, as well as implementing a public messaging system for teachers and cleaning up the aesthetics of the app.